algosup/2024-2025-project-2-serious-game-team-8/documents/technical_specifications/technical_specifications.md

    └── Initialize the slider's value to the saved global value.

 3. Handle Slider Changes
-   └── Connect the slider's `value_changed` signal.
+   └── Connect the slider's 'value_changed' signal.
    └── On slider value change:
        └── Update the global volume value.
-       └── Adjust the audio bus volume in real-time.
+       └── Adjust the audio b us volume in real-time.

 4. Handle Close Button
    └── On close button press: